|Programmer Puzzle - Hermit Boxes|

 If you've not already met experienced developer Melvin Frammis and his junior programmer sidekick, Bugsy Cottman you'll find they were initially introduced in the Elevator Puzzle, the first in the series of Sharpen Your Coding Skills and they have posed us further challenges ever since.

 This particular puzzle is a little different.
 It isn't a classic.
-In fact it couldn't be newer.
 A new game and what programmer can resist the algorithmic attraction of a new game?

 (click on cover for details)